aloneguid/netbox/README.md

 When hash functions are returning `string` you should assume that a hexadecimal representation of byte array hash is returned.
 This is more useful than returning `byte[]` in most practical applications.

+# Name Generator

+`string NameGenerator.GenerateDockerStyleName()` generates a funny sb-random name in docker style, the source code for this is migrated from the original [Go source](https://raw.githubusercontent.com/docker/docker/master/pkg/namesgenerator/names-generator.go).
+Example output:

+kickass_easley
+amazing_carson

-todo: NetFile, NetPath, Generator, ObjectPool, CSV.
+todo: NetPath, Generator, ObjectPool, CSV.